Facebook : Bends to EU Pressure on Misleading Fine Print | MarketScreener

 By Sam Schechner

-Facebook Inc. has bowed to demands from European Union regulators to change what the bloc had called its misleading terms of service, the latest example of a broader effort by governments globally to exercise more control over tech firms.
+European Union regulators have pressured Facebook into changing what the bloc had called misleading terms of service, the latest example of a broader effort by governments globally to exercise more control over tech firms.

-The European Commission, the EU's executive arm Tuesday said that Facebook has agreed to address a list of outstanding concerns that it and a group of national consumer-protection authorities had articulated about the company's terms of service.
-The changes will be made by June, the commission said.
+The European Commission said Facebook has agreed to address a list of outstanding concerns that it and a group of national consumer-protection authorities had articulated over the company's terms of service.
+The changes will be made by June, the Commission said.

-Facebook said that it made the "several of the updates" as a result of work with EU consumer-protection regulators, but would make those changes globally.
+Facebook said it made "several of the updates" as a result of work with EU consumer-protection regulators, but would make those changes globally.

+"We've been doing a lot of work this year to better explain how Facebook works, what data we collect and how we use it.
+As part of these ongoing efforts, we'll be updating our Terms of Service to be more clear about how Facebook makes money," said Thomas Myrup Kristensen, Facebook's managing director of EU affairs.

 Write to Sam Schechner at sam.schechner@wsj.com